Julia Pirotte: Emigration

-Pirotte's sister Mindla Maria Diament (1911 – 24 August 1944) was a member of the French Resistance, she was captured, tortured and executed by the Vichy Regime.
+Pirotte's sister Mindla Maria Diament (1911 – 24 August 1944) was a member of the French Resistance, she was captured and tortured before being deported and executed in Breslau.

+Personal life

+Julia married Jean-Claude Pirotte in 1935, which helped her gain Belgian citizenship.

 Photographs in the collections

-She stopped her professional activities in March 1968.
-From 1980 her work aroused enthusiasm and brought her fame.
-Then she exhibited in Poland, London, Charleroi, Stockholm, New York...
-Her photographs are included in the permanent collections of several European and American museums.
+Pirotte ceased her professional activities in March 1968.
+However, from 1980 her work aroused enthusiasm and brought her fame.
+She then exhibited in Poland, London, Charleroi, Stockholm, and New York song other locations.
+Pirotte's photographs are included in the permanent collections of several European and American museums: